 News around the clock

 Social media has transformed politics because of the speed at which poll results, news, and rumors are shared.
-Some years back, you had to wait for the newspaper in the morning or watch the TV news to get the latest information, but online news is 24/7 real-time happenings.
+While today it’s easy to check out former congressman Steve Rothman’s website, when he was running for the House of Representatives some years back, you had to wait for the newspaper in the morning or watch the TV news to get the latest information.
+Today online news is 24/7 real-time happenings.
 With social media, you can access news at any time from any social media platform, but most people spend their time on the major social media platforms like Facebook, Twitter, or YouTube than on other websites that offer more serious news.

 Power of confirmation bias

 Confirmation bias is powerful especially when it comes to controversial topics like politics.
 Like most people on social media, most of your friends and followers share the same opinion on most issues.
 This means that the posts, tweets, or content you read on social media sites express the same opinion that you already have.
 So naturally, you will be more inclined to surround yourself with people with the same mindset both online and offline.
 On social media, this might seem like everyone has the same opinion.
 If most of your friends on Facebook agree on most of the political issues, then the information you receive will be filtered by this bias.

 Social media can put more emphasis on your opinions making it difficult for you to entertain other different points of view.
 Politics makes people less tolerant of others who have diverse opinions than your own.
 However, you can use 50 likes to connect with more diverse people who have different points of view to overcome confirmation bias and make you more open-minded.